7 Best AI Agents for Python Coding and Data Science (2026 Guide)

 4. Can AI agents manage Python virtual environments?

-Yes, but only if they are "Agentic" (running in a CLI tool like OpenAI Operator or Aider).
+Yes, but only if they are "Agentic" (running in a CLI tool like OpenAI Operator, Cursor, or Aider).
 These agents can execute terminal commands to create venv folders, install requirements.txt, and resolve dependency conflicts autonomously.

 5. How to use Python agents for web scraping?